Bexse/Medication-tracking-/report.md

 - Saturday: CRUD Operations and special functionalities completed.
   *Today: Bug fixes on crud, then learn about testing and deployment.
   *Block: N/A

+  ## June 26, 2022

+- Yesterday: started deployment process.
+  *Today:continue with deployment process.
+  *Block: deploying node js in aws => is not going anywhere.